World stocks head higher on hopes of thawing trade tensions

 Citi analyst Mark Schofield said rising oil prices risk causing ‘stagflation’, which could create a particularly “hostile environment” for risk assets.

-On Monday, U.S. crude slipped to $70.33 a barrel and Brent was down at $76.70 as a relentless rise in U.S. drilling activity pointed to increased output.
+On Monday, U.S. crude CLc1 traded flat at $70.71 a barrel and Brent LCOc1 was up at $77.23, clawing back previous losses after a relentless rise in U.S. drilling activity pointed to increased output.
+[O/R]

 The United States threatened on Sunday to impose sanctions on European companies that do business with Iran, as the remaining participants in the Iran nuclear accord stiffened their resolve to keep that agreement operational.

-In currencies, the dollar dipped 0.2 percent to 92.40 against a basket of major currencies and was set for its fourth straight day of losses.
+In currencies, the dollar .DXY dipped 0.2 percent to 92.33 against a basket of major currencies and was set for its fourth straight day of losses.

-Against the Japanese yen, it ticked down to 109.52 per dollar, remaining largely in a holding pattern since late last month.
+Against the Japanese yen JPY=, it ticked down to 109.49 per dollar, remaining largely in a holding pattern since late last month.

-The euro rose 0.3 percent to $1.1974 following two consecutive sessions of gains as Italy’s anti-establishment parties looked likely to form the next government.
+The euro EUR= rose 0.3 percent to $1.1983 following two consecutive sessions of gains as Italy's anti-establishment parties looked likely to form the next government.

-That leaves the Fed as the only major central bank in the world committed to rate increases although recent data showing moderate inflation reading has cast doubt over the pace of any hikes.
+That leaves the Fed as the only major central bank in the world committed to rate increases, although recent data showing a moderate inflation reading has cast doubt over the pace of any hikes.

-Spot gold was up 0.2 percent at $1,320.01 an ounce, after eking out a small weekly gain last week.
+Spot gold XAU= dipped 0.1 percent at $1,319.4 an ounce, after eking out a small weekly gain last week.

-Reporting by Kit Rees, Additional reporting by Swati Pandey in Sydney; Editing by Richard Balmforth
+Reporting by Kit Rees, Additional reporting by Swati Pandey in Sydney; Editing by Gareth Jones